remarkjs/remark/doc/remarkplugin.3.md

 **Parameters**

 *   `value` (`string`)
-    — Value which might contain an entity;
+    — Value which may contain an entity;

 *   `fromIndex` (`number`)
     — Position to start searching at.

 **Returns**

-The index at which the entity might start, and `-1` otherwise.
+The index at which the entity may start, and `-1` otherwise.

 ## BUGS